-Let's fix that - To reach the service from our web browser, we need to configure ingress, telling the Kubernetes cluster to redirect traffic to your service.
-For this, we need a file, hello-ingress.yaml that holds the details of our ingress specifications.
-Again, since the formatting of this file is important as Kubernetes validates JSON/YAML files before deployment, we will run the following command to directly fetch the file,
+Let's fix that - To reach the service from any web browser, we need to configure ingress, telling the Kubernetes cluster to redirect traffic to your service.
+For this, we need a file, deaddrop-ingress.yaml that holds the details of our ingress specifications.
+Again, since the formatting of this file is important as Kubernetes validates YAML files before deployment, we will run the following command to directly fetch the file, wget https://gitlab.liu.se/valco79/dead-drop/-/raw/main/K8s%20Files/dead-dropingress.yaml

-'''

-wget https://www.ida.liu.se/~TDDC88/labs/Labs2023/Lab2/helloingress.yaml

-'''